Share Explore

 Geologic field experience allows us to make more accurate decisions in the field.
 It allows us to be mindful of the certainty vs. uncertainty our data has, and how that affects achieving project objectives.
 Some benefits of experience are:

-Our academic background puts us in a position to solve problems, but the field is more complicated than a textbook, and experience provides the path toward a meaningful answer.
+Our academic background puts us in a position to understand principles and recognize exceptions.
+But the field is more complicated than a textbook, and experience provides the path toward solving complex problems.

 There's no substitute for practice.
-And having a mentor helps us reach higher skill levels faster because mentors help us become more aware of subtleties and how to understand what we encounter in the field.
+And having a mentor helps us reach higher skill levels faster because mentors help us understand what we encounter in the field and how to more efficiently find the solution.

 This is where training plays a role in our professional development.
 Getting meaningful training launches a person who is both capable and willing.
 The outcome is a mastery of the basics which is necessary to become proficient at any skill.